-Staying in touch with friends and family who live a significant distance away used to be a challenging -- and sometimes expensive -- affair.
+For many people, staying in touch with friends and family who live a significant distance away used to be a challenging – and sometimes expensive – affair.
 Is my letter or card going to make it on time?
 What was their address?
 How much will the postage be?
 What was their phone number?
 Do long-distance charges apply?

-Thankfully, the Internet has largely made those concerns a thing of the past!
-It’s time to meet Skype, one of the simplest and least-expensive multi-function communication solutions on the Internet today.
+Fortunately, the Internet has made these concerns largely a thing of the past.
+It’s time for you to meet Skype, one of the simplest and least-expensive multi-function communication solutions on the Internet today.

 Skype is a multi-mode communication tool that you can use on a desktop computer or mobile device.
 Once you connect with people on Skype, you can communicate with them over the program for free via text, audio, video, and more.
 You can also call people’s phones by using Skype, but this costs money to do.

 Where did Skype come from, and why is it so popular?

 Skype got its start in Luxembourg in 2003, with the project headed by Janus Friis of Denmark and Niklas Zennstrom of Sweden.
 They teamed up with Ahti Heinla, Priit Kasesalu, and Jaan Tallinn of Estonia to create a peer-to-peer communication system over the Internet.

 The initial name of the project was “sky peer-to-peer”, which they shortened to “Skyper” and then eventually just “Skype”.
 Since then, ownership of Skype has changed hands a few times, from e-commerce pioneer eBay to the Canada Pension Plan Investment Board and eventually to computer giant Microsoft.
 Skype now works together with many of Microsoft’s other products.

 Skype is popular not only because it’s easy to use, but also because there are a lot of useful things that you can do with it.
 Best of all, some methods of communicating that might cost you money elsewhere can usually be done for free, such as phone calls, or Internet-based video calls or conferences!